epfl-lasa/demo-voice-control/README.md

 ```
 rosrun demo_voice_control test_voice_control_node.py
 ```
-Speak one of the default commands ( start / halt / open / close / robot )
+Speak one of the default commands ( back / forward / left / move / right / stop )

 You can see the messages of the words you spoke in:
 ```